slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Each of us, when our day's work is done, must seek our ideal, whether it be love or pinochle or lobster à la Newburg, or the sweet silence of the musty bookshelves.' -- O. Henry*

+> *'Spend extravagantly on the things that you love and cut costs mercilessly on the things you don’t.' -- Ramit Sethi*

 Hints:

 - 3 days a week; 3 weeks a month; 3 months free a year.